 Charter fishing licence

-You will need a charter fishing licence if you run fishing trips in offshore waters and you charge a fee for the service.
+You will need a charter fishing licence if you:

 - spear fishing

 - tag-and-release fishing

 - dive charters that also take fish